GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/schedule/index.md

 ### Report delays

-Aggregatable reports are sent by the browser to the ad tech provider or advertiser with a random delay between 0-60 minutes, or with a small delay after the browser next starts up.
+Aggregatable reports are sent by the browser to the ad tech provider or advertiser with a random delay between zero and 10 minutes, or with a small delay after the browser next starts up.

 ## Event-level reports